+Gujarat has electrified 90% of its households while 84% of its rural households have electricity.
 Gujarat Electricity Regulatory Commission (GERC), in one of its proceedings, has mentioned that there are more than 3 lakh connections pending for agricultural purposes with the commission.